demisto/content/Packs/ZeroFox/Integrations/ZeroFox/README.md

-The ZeroFox Platform delivers proactive intelligence to disrupt phishing, impersonations, malicious domains and data leakage across the public, deep and dark web.
+Cloud-based SaaS to detect risks found on social media and digital channels.

-This integration was integrated and tested with api version 1.0 of ZeroFox
+This integration was integrated and tested with version 1.0 and 2.0 of ZeroFox

 ## Configure ZeroFox on Cortex XSOAR